Accessibility Tools

 Tendons are bands of connective tissue that connect muscles to the bones.
 This tissue helps to support the elbow, but tendons are often a site of pain and inflammation.
 The most common injury to the elbow is from repetitive motion that causes the tendons to become damaged from overuse.

 Because ligaments and tendons have poor blood supply, they tend to heal slowly and generally incompletely.
 This often leads to chronic conditions and arthritis.
-Orthobiologic Cell Therapy, such as Stem Cell Therapy or PRP Injections, helps to accelerate healing and ensure a more complete recovery.
+Bone Marrow Aspirate Concentrate, commonly know as Stem Cell Therapy or PRP Injections, helps to accelerate healing and ensure a more complete recovery.
 Learn more about tendon healing.

 Benefits of Regenerative Medicine